 Q3.
 What happens if I scan my card and it doesn’t work?

 A3.
-Cards that fail to scan properly will trigger a lockout for that individual of three minutes, but other pedestrians will still be able to scan and pass through.
+Cards that fail to scan properly trigger a lockout for that individual of three minutes, but other pedestrians are able to scan and pass through.
 If a user is still unable to get through the turnstile, they can use the call button on the scanner to instantly dial for help.

 Q4.
 Do I have to register for access to the turnstile?

 A4.
 If you have never been scanned on to the installation before via the DBIDS local system, the system will scan once to register you at the turnstile, and then allow you a second scan to permit entry onto the installation.